sorelmitra/learn/k6/Readme.md

 - `K6S_SERVER`: Script variable, specifies the server to connect to.
 - `K6S_PORT`: Script variable, specifies the port to use when connecting to the server.
 - `K6S_TRACE_TIMINGS`: Script variable, boolean true/false or yes/no.  If true, individual timings are being traced in the logs.
 Helpful when debugging stuff.
+- `K6S_TAG`: Tag to apply at root level to differentiate between trees when computing metrics.
+See Configuration above.
 - `K6S_CREATE_ONLY`: Script variable, boolean.
 If true, the script that recognizes it only does the creation part.
 Otherwise, it deletes what it has created as soon as creation was finished.
 - `K6S_DISPLAY_ONLY`: Script variable, applicable to mass-delete.
 If true, it will only display the tree but not delete anything.